Lin Bolen: Career

 In 1961, Bolen began her career producing commercials.
 She then worked on documentaries about Twiggy, and then as a writer and producer of documentary films, which included Crisis in America – Welfare for ABC-TV and Stravinsky's Requiem to Martin Luther King with the New York City Ballet.

 Bolen was appointed Vice President of Daytime Programming at NBC in 1972.
 In September 1975, she was the first female Vice President of Programming at a TV network and took NBC to #1 in the national Nielsen ratings.
 She developed an expanded format for Days of Our Lives and Another World, changing both to an hour-long running time.
 The expanded shows attracted new viewers and became hits with young women.

-Although NBC was airing the successful game shows Hollywood Squares, Concentration, and Jeopardy! at the time, Bolen's mandate was to increase ratings of young women ages 18–34.
+Although NBC was airing the successful game shows Hollywood Squares, Concentration, Jeopardy!, and Sale of the Century at the time, Bolen's mandate was to increase ratings of young women ages 18–34.
 Daytime and late-night were seen as NBC's profit center at that time, and advertisers wanted programs that attracted young women.
 In late 1972, Bolen ended Concentration 's fifteen-year run and replaced it with the Heatter-Quigley Productions game show Baffle.
 Baffle failed to compete with CBS's new game show, The $10,000 Pyramid, and was canceled on March 29, 1974.

+Bolen also ended its run of Sale of the Century after just four years, and it was replaced by The Wizard of Odds, which marked the American hosting debut of Alex Trebek.
+However, it did not last long and it was replaced by High Rollers.
+Bolen later ended its runs of The Who, What, or Where Game and Return to Peyton Place in favor of giving the greenlight to Jackpot and How to Survive a Marriage.
+Bolen also ended their runs of the talk show Dinah's Place and the game show Three on a Match, being respectively replaced by a new version of Name That Tune and Winning Streak.
+Both did not last long past January 3, 1975.